-In August 2023, PAA extended the maturity dates of its senior secured hedged inventory facility and senior unsecured revolving credit facility by one year to August 2026 and August 2028, respectively, for each extending lender.
-The maturity date with respect to the non-extending lender under PAA's senior unsecured revolving credit facility (which represents a commitment of approximately \$64 million out of total commitments of \$1.35 billion from all lenders) remains August 2027.
+In August 2023, we extended the maturity dates of our senior secured hedged inventory facility and senior unsecured revolving credit facility by one year to August 2026 and August 2028, respectively, for each extending lender.
+The maturity date with respect to the non-extending lender under our senior unsecured revolving credit facility (which represents a commitment of approximately \$64 million out of total commitments of \$1.35 billion from all lenders) remains August 2027.